How to Boot Raspberry Pi from USB without SD Card

 I flashed Raspberry Pi OS to a USB stick (just like I would with an SD card), plugged it into the Pi 3B's USB port, and removed the SD card.
 When I powered the Pi back on, it booted straight from USB.
 No more SD cards needed!

-Raspberry Pi 3B+: USB Boot That Just Works
+Raspberry Pi 3B+: Native USB Boot Support

 Here's exactly what I did using Raspberry Pi Imager: